New class of naked singularities and their observational signatures: Collapse with anisotropic pressure

-As can be seen, apart from the singularity at $r=0$ (for $\alpha >0$), there is a singularity at the location of the apparent horizon given by Eq.~(\ref{aphor1}).
-However, this is not of concern, as we have already assumed that the metric of Eq.~(\ref{meteq}) is valid for $r < b^{1/(2-\alpha)}$ and that it matches smoothly to a Schwarzschild solution at some matching radius $0<r_m < b^{1/(2-\alpha)}$.
-This type of a smooth matching without a matter shell at the boundary is always possible in principle, as the radial component of the pressure is zero.
-Doing this determines the value of ${\mathcal A}$ in Eq.~(\ref{meteq}), and converting to the physical $R_e$ ($=br^{\alpha + 1}$) coordinate with $R_m$ being a matching radius, we present our final form of the equilibrium metric :
+As can be seen, apart from the singularity at $r=0$ (for $\alpha >0$), there is a singularity at the location of the apparent horizon given by \eqn{aphor1}.\footnote{The Kretschmann scalar is also singular at the origin and at the location of the apparent horizon.} However, this is not of concern, as we have already assumed that the metric of \eqn{meteq} is valid for $r < b^{1/(2-\alpha)}$ and that it matches smoothly to a Schwarzschild solution at some matching radius This type of smooth matching without a matter shell at the boundary is always possible in principle, as the radial component of the pressure is zero.
+Doing this determines the value of ${\mathcal A}$ in \eqn{meteq}, and converting to the physical $R_e$ ($=br^{\alpha + 1}$) coordinate with $R_m$ being a matching radius, we present our final form of the equilibrium metric :